caseywatts/graphviz-tutorial/README.md

 You can draw a box around a group of nodes, and label it.
 This is a `subgraph`.
 The biggest gotcha here is that subgraph names must start with `cluster`.
 You label this using `label="My Subgraph Box Title"`.
 You can make the labels go to the bottom using `labelloc=b`, or move it explicitly to the top using `labelloc=t`.

+ I recommend declaring nodes within the subgraph (one node per line) - not making connections within in a subgraph.
+Define the connections after and outside the subgraph definitions.

 ```dot
 digraph G {
     subgraph cluster1 {